imagineLife/nodeWork/in-depth/study-topics.md

      2. pipes that to the stdout
      3. EXTRA CREDIT
         1. in the file, log wether or not the file is getting called directly from a cli pipe OR by its name
-  3. pipe the above #2 from the node file to an output text file - **skip logging anything custom** to not put the custom logs into the output file
+  3. through the terminal, pipe the above #2 from the node file to an output text file - **skip logging anything custom** to avoid adding the custom logs into the output file
   4.